RemiL/rscdsparis-chambery/README.md

-# rscdsparis-vichy
+# rscdsparis-chambery
-Website for a dancing weekend in Vichy.
+Website for a dancing weekend in Chambéry.

-Visit http://vichy.rscdsparis.fr to see it.
+Visit https://chambery.rscdsparis.fr to see it.